Ibby916/linkedin-industry-employment-trends/README.md

 ## Dataset Description
 The dataset used in this analysis originates from a collaboration between LinkedIn and the World Bank Group, and it provided rich employment data for this project.
 It offered detailed insights into workforce transitions and industry dynamics.
 The dataset includes:

-- Industry Employment Shifts: Tracks net transitions of LinkedIn members moving between industries.
+- **Industry Employment Shifts**: Tracks net transitions of LinkedIn members moving between industries.

-- Talent Migration: Measures workforce movement across regions and industries.
+- **Talent Migration**: Measures workforce movement across regions and industries.

-- Industry Skills Needs: Highlights skill gaps and emerging demands within different sectors.
+- **Industry Skills Needs**: Highlights skill gaps and emerging demands within different sectors.

-- Skill Penetration: Evaluates the adoption and prevalence of skills across industries.
+- **Skill Penetration**: Evaluates the adoption and prevalence of skills across industries.

 ---